 The curriculum must be structured to optimize fellow educational experiences, the length of the experiences, and the supervisory continuity.
-These educational experiences include an appropriate blend of supervised patient care responsibilities, clinical teaching, and didactic educational events. ^(Core)
+These educational experiences include an appropriate blend of supervised patient care responsibilities, clinical teaching, and didactic educational events.
+(Core)

 - 4.10.a.
-Rotations must be of sufficient length to provide longitudinal relationships with faculty members to allow for meaningful assessment and feedback. ^(Core) - 4.10.b.
-Rotations must be structured to allow fellows to function as part of an effective interprofessional team that works together towards the shared goals of patient safety and quality improvement. ^(Core) - 4.10.c.
-Schedules must be structured to minimize conflicting inpatient responsibilities. ^(Core)
+Rotations must be of sufficient length to provide longitudinal relationships with faculty members to allow for meaningful assessment and feedback.
+(Core) - 4.10.b.
+Rotations must be structured to allow fellows to function as part of an effective interprofessional team that works together towards the shared goals of patient safety and quality improvement.
+(Core) - 4.10.c.
+Schedules must be structured to minimize conflicting inpatient and outpatient responsibilities.
+(Core) - 4.11.
+Didactic and Clinical Experiences

-4.11.
-Didactic and Clinical Experiences Fellows must be provided with protected time to participate in core didactic activities. ^(Core)

-- 4.11.a.
-The program must provide opportunities to manage adult patients with a wide variety of serious illnesses and injuries requiring treatment in a critical care setting.
-(Detail) - 4.11.b.
-A minimum of 12 months must be devoted to clinical experiences.
-(Core)

-4.11.b.1.
-At least six months must be devoted to the care of critically ill medical patients (i.e., MICU/CICU or equivalent). ^(Core)
+Fellows must be provided with protected time to participate in core didactic activities.
+(Core) - 4.11.a.
+The program must provide opportunities to manage adult patients with a wide variety of serious illnesses and injuries requiring treatment in a critical care setting. - 4.11.b.
+Fellows must have at least 18 months of clinical experience, including: (Core) - 4.11.b.1. at least nine months of patient care responsibility for inpatients and outpatients with a wide variety of pulmonary diseases, with an educational emphasis on pulmonary physiology and its correlation with clinical disorders; (Core) - 4.11.b.2. at least nine months in critical care medicine, of which at least six months must be devoted to the care of critically ill medical patients (MICU/CICU or equivalent); (Core)